catness/100-days-of-code/log.md

 * Added collision detection with the room walking area and with the objects.

 ### Day 56: 2019-06-25

 * Wrote a Python script to create an atlas (with SDL map) for a spritesheet

 * Added a platformer-type avatar (only the movement so far, no collision detection)

+### Day 57: 2019-06-26

+* Added collision detection with the room background (partially).

+* Fixed the mirrored spritesheet.

+* Fixed handling the scene edges, the scrolling, and the flying animation.